sgmurphy/wordpress-plugins/ai-engine/readme.txt

 * Add: You can now manually enter the model you would like to use for finetuning.
 * Update: Finetuning features in AI Engine has been improved, like the way they are handled, displayed, calculated, etc.
 * Fix: Max Messages was missing in the custom shortcode.
-* ☀️ If you want to help us, we started a [Patreon](https://www.patreon.com/meowapps).
-Thank you!

 = 2.5.3 (2024/08/01) =
 * Fix: The prices were not calculated properly.
 This was entirely reviewed.